harelba/q/README.markdown

 ## Highlights

 * Seamless multi-table SQL support, including joins. filenames are just used instead of table names (use - for stdin)
+* Standard installation - RPM, Homebrew (Mac).
+Debian package coming soon.
 * Support for quoted fields
-* Has homebrew installation support.
-RPM package is in beta.
-Debian package will follow.
 * Full UTF-8 support (and other encodings)
 * Handling of gzipped files
 * Output delimiter matching and selection